flamelily-bluescsi/bluescsi/alicia1200.md

 * Tracked and insured delivery included in the price.
 * Get a CPU [here](/68020), Video DAC [here](/dac), RAM [here](/aliciaram) and T2 Adapter [here](/t2adapter)

-###### Please be aware that if you order now, our payment processor (Paypal) will take the amount immediately, but dispatch will be in the New Year.
+###### Please be aware that if you order now, our payment processor (Paypal) will take the amount immediately, but dispatch will most likely be February.
 Please don't open a case with Paypal saying you have not received the items knowing this info.
 If this happens you will NOT get a board.
 This pre-order helps gauge interest and with numbers for the first batch order.

 {% if site.alicia > 0 %}
 {% include price.md %}